progressive-identity/proposal-1/README.md

 ### Summary

-Alias is a protocol based on OAuth 2.0 enabling decentralized data export authorizations.
-When implmented, Alias enables for users to decide to share the data they want, to whom they want, without limitations from any Identity Provider and in fine grained control.
+Alias is a protocol enabling decentralized data export authorizations.
+When implemented, Alias enables for users to decide to share the data they want, to whom they want, without limitations from any centralized Identity Provider and in fine grained control.

+Technically, Alias is a decentralized protocol based on OAuth 2.0, where each user, identified by an cryptographic alias, can let third-parties ("clients") access to their data stored in  servers ("resource servers").

 Here's a [technical summary of the core concepts of Alias](https://github.com/progressive-identity/sandbox/blob/master/doc/SUMMARY)